-- Rely on default service implementations where feasible.
+Rely on default service implementations where feasible.
 For each service interface, we generate a service interface and a default implementation during the instantiation process (see also Section 6.2).
 For Java, interface and default implementation are separated, for Python the interface and implementation are formed by the same class.
 Currently, such a default implementation contains code for handling the service parameters as well as for the asynchronous data ingestors.
 Due to type safety, both aspects, parameters and ingestors cannot be realized in a generic manner.
 Although it is not difficult to implement both aspects manually, it is also a tedious task.
 Moreover, it is a common programming error to miss adjusting the parameters or ingestors when your application model changes, e.g., when parameters are added or multiple ingestors are needed due to multiple output streams of a specific service.
 Inconsistent service implementations easily lead to long debugging tasks, while just a parameter declarator is missing, a parameter name is wrong or the service implementation expected to receive just a single ingestor.
-To ease the work of service developers and to keep up with changing models, we recommend to rely on generated default service implementations wherever feasible. - Service output is typically subject to logging.
-The logging target may depend on the active service execution engine, e.g., for Spring Cloud Stream, a temporary folder per service is created, which contains a folder with the deployment name and within that folder one file for the standard output or standard error stream.
-It is important to mention that depending on the use of Python for services, the logging target may differ.
-In the current version of the IIP-Ecosphere platform, Python services being executed through the Python service environment log into both streams, i.e., the log output appears separated.
-The process-based execution of Python functions, which may be used for service implementation, currently joins both streams for technical reasons and logs them to standard output.
+To ease the work of service developers and to keep up with changing models, we recommend to rely on generated default service implementations wherever feasible.

-&lt;sup>112 An ingestor is a (lambda-)function that encapsulates the data ingestion so that the service developer does not have to care for stream names or routing aspects, which are typically specific for the selected service execution framework.
+&lt;sup>116 An ingestor is a (lambda-)function that encapsulates the data ingestion so that the service developer does not have to care for stream names or routing aspects, which are typically specific for the selected service execution framework.